maltanar/systemc-chisel-tools/README.md

 (sc_fifo<x>) and the signal-level interface.
 This enables creating independent SystemC threads that feed the FIFOs with data.

-Writing complicated testbenches in SystemC is much easier compared to Chisel, since it is possible to spawn threads executing in parallel and the entire C++ language is also at your disposal for modelling the signal driver/tester behavior.
+Writing complicated testbenches in SystemC is may sometimes be easier compared to Chisel, since it is possible to spawn threads executing in parallel and the entire C++ language is also at your disposal for modelling the signal driver/tester behavior.